At the historic Anglo-Zulu battlefields in northern KwaZulu-Natal. What you see behind me, to the right, are sand storms in action.

 It is incredible that these barren expanses in the middle of nowhere, absolutely nowhere, were once the scenes of key battles fought during the Boer-Zulu, Anglo-Zulu and Anglo-Boer wars.

-The few people that trickle up north to make this journey tend to be British, military buffs, or those tracing their family trees.
+The few travellers who trickle up north to make this journey tend to be British, military buffs, or those tracing their family tree.
 But you don’t have to be any of them really.
 Isandlwana and Rorke’s Drift are a celebration of the human spirit during war, of courage against all odds.
 In the former, the valour was that of the Zulus.
 In Rorke’s Drift, the heroes were the British.

 Less than 24 hours later, another battle took place at nearby Rorke’s Drift in which 139 British soldiers defended their mission station against 4,000 Zulu warriors and displayed astounding nerve in saving the lives of the patients in the military hospital inside the barracks.
 Eleven Victorian Crosses were awarded to the British defenders, the highest ever granted to a regiment for one action.